getndazn/drone-terraform-plugin/README.md

 ## ⚠️ DEPRECATION NOTICE ⚠️

 We are unsure the original intentions with forking this repo.
 It's also unclear who is actively maintaining it.
 Due to it being a fork we'd need to keep manually syncing with the main repo to prevent it getting behind.
-We suggest either using the [originally forked repo](https://github.com/jmccann/drone-terraform) or our internal plugin which wraps and creates [DAZN specific Terraform back-end configs](https://github.com/getndazn/drone-terraform-nzad).
+We suggest either using the [originally forked repo](https://github.com/jmccann/drone-terraform) or the DAZN plugin ([drone-terraform-nzad](https://github.com/getndazn/)) which wraps and creates DAZN specific Terraform back-end configs.

 # drone-terraform